antoniopataro/emoji-searcher/README.md

-# emoji searcher
+<sub>Credits to [this](https://github.com/ahfarmer/emoji-search/blob/master/src/emojiList.json) JSON emoji list.</sub>

-i made this project to test my recently-learned skills. i decided to focus more on its ui, implementing shortcuts and animations.
+#### About

-looking back to it, i think it's crap.
+I made this project to test my recently-learned skills.
+I decided to focus more on its UI, implementing shortcuts and animations.

-i got the emojis list json [here.](https://github.com/ahfarmer/emoji-search/blob/master/src/emojiList.json)
+Looking back, it's crap.
+But it is what it is.

-### stack and dependencies:
+#### Tech

-- react.js
+- react.js;
-- redux
+- redux;
-- javascript
+- javascript;
-- styled-components
+- styled-components;
-- vite
+- vite.